BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

   - We have string containing train station information ie three letter station code, machine readable data, station name. e.g 'MAN675847583748sjt567654;Manchester Piccadilly'.
 We need to extract station code and name so we have 'MAN: Manchester Piccadilly'.
   - Steps:
     - Extract the three letter station code and store it in a variable.
-    - Find the character index number of the semicolon.
+    - Find the character index number of the semicolon with indexOf().
     - Extract station name using the semicolon character index number as a reference point, and store it in a new variable.
     - Concatenate the two new variables and a string literal to make the final string.
     - Change the value of the result variable to the final string, not the station.